vmagana/Python_Selenium_Work/store_automation_project/README.md

 ## Getting Started

-This project is done so it can be maintained pretty easy by modify page elements if needed without rewriting much code.<br>
+This project is done so it can be maintained pretty easy by modify page elements if needed without rewriting much code.
 There could be timing issues that need to be fined tuned due to delays in response from web pages.

-The Selenium page object script fills out a web forms by finding different web page elements<br>
+The Selenium page object script fills out a web forms by finding different web page elements

-Project breakdown:<br>
+Project breakdown:
-basePage.py - options shared by all web pages<br>
+basePage.py - options shared by all web pages
-pageLocators.py - contains the elements locators per web page<br>
+pageLocators.py - contains the elements locators per web page
-pageObjects.py - has a method to access each element in the web page<br>
+pageObjects.py - has a method to access each element in the web page
-testPages.py - runs the unit test, each test interacts with one web page element using the same web browser instance<br>
+testPages.py - runs the unit test, each test interacts with one web page element using the same web browser instance
-Can be ran in specified order or default alphabetical order<br>
+Can be ran in specified order or default alphabetical order

-These test were verified on a Windows 7 with Firefox browser.<br>
+These test were verified on a Windows 7 with Firefox browser.

 ### Prerequisites